Multiplicative Invariance for a Class of Subsets of the Complex Plane: Multiplicative Invariance in

 \begin{scope}[>={Stealth[black]}, every node/.style={fill=white}, every edge/.style={draw=black}] \path [->] (A) edge (B); \path [->] (B) edge (C); \path [->] (C) edge (K); \path [->] (K) edge (L); \path [->] (L) edge (M); \path [->] (M) edge[bend right] (K); \end{scope} \end{tikzpicture}.

 This path also captures the complex number $\frac{-108+24i}{17} = 21.\overline{409} = 22.\overline{904} = 176.\overline{094}$.
-The distances between pairs of coefficients of the same power of $b$ is the same as those in the previous triple of expansions. \end{example} A list of observations about radix expansions are made from the state graph in \cite{G82}.
+The distances between pairs of coefficients of the same power of $b$ is the same as those in the previous triple of expansions. \end{example} A list of interesting observations about the state graph can be found in~\cite{G82}.
 We state an additional observation.

 \begin{corollary} Suppose $x$ and $y$ are two distinct radix expansions of the same complex number in base $-n+i$ where $n\geq2$.
 Let $k\in\mathbb{Z}$ be the first index at which a pair of digits $x_{k}$ and $y_{k}$ are not equal.
 Then $x_{k} - y_{k} = \pm 1$. \end{corollary} \begin{proof} The analysis that follows corresponds to the graph in Figure~\ref{fig:radix} governing radix expansions in base $-n+i$ for base $n\geq3$.
-A similar analysis can be made of the graph governing the case $n=2$ in Appendix~\ref{app:b} which results in the same conclusion.
+A similar analysis can be done for the graph governing the case $n=2$ in Appendix~\ref{app:b} (Figure \ref{fig:radix2}).

 If $x$ and $y$ are the only distinct radix expansions of the complex number they represent, then they correspond to a path that, eventually, leaves the initial state $(0, 0, 0)$ and then remains in the bolded red subgraph of Figure~\ref{fig:radix}.
 Without loss of generality, we label $p = q = x$ and $r = y$.
 The first instance that an entry of $r$ differs from that of $p$ is when the path leaves the state $(0, 0, 0)$.
 From the graph, we see that the pair of digits between $r$ and $p$ differ by $\pm1$ at that index of the radix expansions.